 module 1Lab.Resizing where

-Propositional Resizingπ
+Propositional resizing🔗

-Ordinarily, the collection of all -small predicates on -small types lives in the next universe up, .
-This is because predicates are not special in type theory: they are ordinary type families, that just so happen to be valued in propositions.
+Ordinarily, the collection of all predicates on types lives in the next universe up, This is because predicates are not special in type theory: they are ordinary type families, that just so happen to be valued in propositions.
 For most purposes we can work with this limitation: this is called predicative mathematics.
-But, for a few classes of theorems, predicativity is too restrictive: Even if we donβt have a single universe of propositions that can accommodate all predicates, we would still like for universes to be closed under power-sets.
+But, for a few classes of theorems, predicativity is too restrictive: Even if we don’t have a single universe of propositions that can accommodate all predicates, we would still like for universes to be closed under power-sets.

 a combination of NO_UNIVERSE_CHECK